GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: INTRODUCTION

-Leveraging the robust semantic analysis capabilities of LLMs, we introduce GesGPT, a novel approach to gesture generation centered around text parsing using GPT.
-As shown in \ref{fig:1}, while previous studies employing deep learning techniques have successfully generated realistic gestures from text or speech input, these gestures often lack semantic coherence.
-Our approach utilizes prompt engineering design principles with GPT to produce semantically coherent gestures from text input.
-Additionally, deep learning methods have proven effective in modeling the rhythmic attributes between speech and gestures\cite{kucherenko2021multimodal}.
-As a result, we explored the integration of existing deep learning frameworks with LLMs to mutually enhance gesture generation.
-In a "human-on-the-loop" paradigm, we generate semantic scripts through prompt engineering and combine them with gestures derived from deep learning methodologies.
+By leveraging the robust semantic analysis capabilities of LLMs, we introduce GesGPT, a novel approach to gesture generation that focuses on text parsing using ChatGPT.
+While previous studies using deep learning techniques have successfully generated realistic gestures from text or speech input, these gestures often lack semantic coherence.
+To address this limitation, our approach incorporates prompt engineering design principles with ChatGPT to generate expressively coherent gestures from text input.
+Additionally, deep learning methods have proven effective in modeling the rhythmic attributes between speech and gestures \cite{19}.
+Therefore, we explore the integration of existing deep learning frameworks with LLMs to mutually enhance gesture generation.
+Following a `human-on-the-loop' paradigm, we generate semantic scripts through prompt engineering and combine them with gestures derived from deep learning methodologies.